-Pin Function Description 1 PWM Return
+Pin Function Description

+1 PWM Return

 Use this input pin as the return side of the PWM Command signal.

 2 Remote Reset/Start Request input

-Apply a positive or negative voltage (±5-24 VDC) with respect to Pin 11, Input Common, to reset or remote keyswitch the laser.
-The laser remains disabled while voltage is applied.
-Removing voltage from the Remote Reset/Start Request input causes the laser's Ready indicator to illuminate and begins a five-second countdown after which lasing is enabled.
+to reset or ren Removing vol we or negative voltage ( $\pm$ 5-24 VDC) with respect to Pin 11, Input Common, note keyswitch the laser.
+The laser remains disabled while voltage is applied. tage from the Remote Reset/Start Request input causes the laser's Ready uminate and begins a five-second countdown after which lasing is enabled.

-3 Remote Interlock input
+3 Remote Interlock in out

-Apply a positive or negative voltage ( $\pm 5-24$ VDC) with respect to Pin 11, Input Common, to enable lasing.
-If your system does not use a remote interlock, this input must be connected to a voltage source in the range of $\pm 5-24$ VDC.
-Refer to Figure 3-7 for a diagram showing how the Remote Interlock input is factory-jumpered on the Quick Start Plug.
+to enable lasir nected to a vo we or negative voltage ( $\pm$ 5-24 VDC) with respect to Pin 11, Input Common, og.
+If your system does not use a remote interlock, this input must be con- ltage source in the range of $\pm$ 5-24 VDC.
+Refer to Figure 3-7 for a diagram the Remote Interlock input is factory-jumpered on the Quick Start Plug.

-4 + 5 VDC Auxiliary Power
+4 + 5 VDC Auxiliary Po wer

-This connection provides +5 VDC for driving external inputs or outputs.
-The +5 VDC Auxiliary Power output can source up to 0.5 A and is protected by a 0.5 A self-resetting fuse.
-The return (ground) path must be through Pin 12, Auxiliary DC Power Ground.
+Auxiliary Powe on provides +5 VDC for driving external inputs or outputs.
+The +5 VDC er output can source up to 0.5 A and is protected by a 0.5 A self-resetting n (ground) path must be through Pin 12, Auxiliary DC Power Ground.

-5 + 24 VDC Auxiliary Power
+5 + 24 VDC Auxiliary F ower

-This connection provides +24 VDC for driving external inputs or outputs.
-The +24 VDC Auxiliary Power output can source up to 0.5 A and is protected by a 0.5 A self-resetting fuse.
-The return (ground) path must be through Pin 12, Auxiliary DC Power Ground.
+Auxiliary Powe on provides +24 VDC for driving external inputs or outputs.
+The +24 VDC er output can source up to 0.5 A and is protected by a 0.5 A self-resetting n (ground) path must be through Pin 12, Auxiliary DC Power Ground.

 6 Laser Active output

-This bi-directional switched output is internally connected to Pin 13, Output Common, when the laser is actively lasing (Lase indicator illuminated red).
-This output is open (high impedance) when no beam is being emitted (Lase indicator Off).
+when the lase onal switched output is internally connected to Pin 13, Output Common, r is actively lasing (Lase indicator illuminated red).
+This output is open (high hen no beam is being emitted (Lase indicator Off).

-7 Over Temperature output
+7 Over Temperature o utput

-This bi-directional switched output is internally connected to Pin 13, Output Common, when laser temperature is above safe operating limits (Temp LED illuminated red).
-The output is open (high impedance) when laser temperature is within limits (Temp LED green).
+when laser ter onal switched output is internally connected to Pin 13, Output Common, nperature is above safe operating limits (Temp LED illuminated red).
+The (high impedance) when laser temperature is within limits (Temp LED green).